pxbunny/yt-smart-tv/README.md

 ## ▶️ Usage

 1. Open a regular YouTube page.
-2. Click Open in TV mode from the left menu or the TV icon near fullscreen on the player.
+2. Click **Smart TV** from the left menu or the TV icon near the fullscreen button.
-3. YouTube will open in TV mode in a new window.
+3. YouTube opens in TV mode in a new window.
+Press `Esc` inside TV mode to leave.
-4. To exit, press `Esc` to go back to **Home**, then press `Esc` again to leave TV mode.

 ## 📱 Link your phone with a TV code